-Effective sovereign debt crisis prevention is a shared responsibility that requires-besides data and policy transparency and open dialogue with creditors by the sovereign debtors-sustained
+Effective sovereign debt crisis prevention is a shared responsibility that requires-besides data and policy transparency and open dialogue with creditors by the sovereign debtors-sustained surveillance efforts by regional and international institutions and private sector groups, actions by regulatory agencies, accounting and other international standard setters, as well as vigilance and enhanced risk management

-1The Addendum to the Principles outlines the recommendation of the Joint Public-Private Committee on the Strengthening of the Framework for Sovereign Debt Crisis Prevention and Resolution, set up in March 2012 under the aegis of the four Co-Chairs of the Group of Trustees and the two Co-Chairs of the IIF Special Committee on Financial Crisis Prevention and Resolution to assess the recent experience with sovereign debt crisis prevention, management, and resolution in the Euro Area and elsewhere; draw appropriate lessons; and make recommendations for the strengthening of the existing framework for sovereign debt crisis prevention and resolution, as embodied in the guidelines of the Principles.
+'The Addendum to the Principles outlines the recommendation of the Joint Public-Private Committee on the Strengthening of the Framework for Sovereign Debt Crisis Prevention and Resolution, set up in March 2012 under the aegis of the four Co-Chairs of the Group of Trustees and the two Co-Chairs of the IIF Special Committee on Financial Crisis Prevention and Resolution to assess the recent experience with sovereign debt crisis prevention, management, and resolution in the Euro Area and elsewhere; draw appropriate lessons; and make recommendations for the strengthening of the existing framework for sovereign debt crisis prevention and resolution, as embodied in the guidelines of the Principles.
 The Group of Trustees endorsed the Addendum to the Principles at its Annual Meeting on October 14, 2012, in Tokyo, Japan.
 For the complete Joint Committee report and its recommendations, please refer to the 2012 Report on Implementation by the Principles Consultative Group.